ans-group/docs.ukfast.co.uk/source/fastdrive/recyclebin.md

 ![Image201](files/Image201.png)

-Similar to the normal recycle bin, files and folders can be permanently recovered or restored from this view.
+Exactly like the standard recycle bin, files and folders can be permanently deleted or restored from this view.